Tourney of Stahleck

 • Create an empty deck on ThronesDB or use an existing deck from your ThronesDB account.

-• Use the form Decklist submission form to provide the direct link to your decklist.
+• Use the form linked above to provide the direct link to your decklist.

 • Make sure to activate "Share your decks" in your ThronesDB Account settings, otherwise we will not be able to clone your deck.